-3. Lower risk of buyer offer falling through
+3. Lower risk of a buyer offer falling through

 It is very likely a cash offer would win in most situations.
 Home sellers prefer cash offers over financed offers due to fast closing and lesser risks of falling through.
 However, lowball cash offers from cash buyers can discourage some home sellers from sell house fast for cash.

-Proof of funds (POF) for a cash offer is a document that shows the amount of money available with the cash home buyer.
-A home buyer furnishes a POF to the seller to prove that they have the required amount of money to purchase the property.
+Proof of funds (POF) for a cash offer is a document that shows the amount of money available to the cash home buyer.
+A home buyer provides a POF to the seller to prove that they have the required amount of money to purchase the property.